• Home

 Uber boss Dara Khosrowshahi says the most important skill in life is working hard: “I'm not going to let anyone outwork me.”Bloomberg / Contributor / Getty Images

 Employees hoping to find work-life balance and coast by on coffee badging and four-day workweeks won’t last long at $157 billion ride-hailing giant Uber.
-CEO Dara Khosrowshahi is looking for unparalleled work ethic from his staffers—including over the weekends.
+CEO Dara Khosrowshahi is looking for an unparalleled work ethic from his staffers—including over the weekends.
 Otherwise, they’ll be shown the door.

 Recommended Video

-“We’re going to be really demanding,” Khosrowshahi said recently on The Diary of a CEO podcast.
+“We’re going to be really demanding,” Khosrowshahi said recently on the Diary of a CEO podcast.
 “If you’re not performing, we’re going to let you know.
 And if you don’t fix it, we’re going to push you out.”

 When Khosrowshahi stepped into Uber’s top role in 2017, he quickly implemented a new strategy to turn things around.
 At the time the company had been losing $2.5 billion to $3 billion a year, and was resting on some of its success, the tech leader explained.